Warped geometric information on the optimisation of Euclidean functions: Experiments

-The last set of examples comprise some models from the library CUTE \footnote{\tt www.cuter.rl.ac.uk//mastsif.html} implemented in Julia programming language\footnote{\tt github.com/JuliaSmoothOptimizers/CUTEst.jl}.
-This subset of models can be found in the following website {\tt www.cuter.rl.ac.uk/Problems/classification.shtml} with classification SUR2-AN-V-0 (unconstrained).
-The models chosen under this classification have IDs and dimensions respectively given by WATSON (D = 12), ERRINROS (D = 50), ERRINRSM (D = 50), CHNROSNB (D = 50), CHNRSNBM (D = 50), MANCINO (D = 100), INTEQNELS (D = 500), EXTROSNB (D = 1000).
-In this case we set $\sigma = 3 \times 10^2$ with no preliminary runs.
+The third and last set of models comprise some from the library CUTE (The Constrained and Unconstrained Testing Environment)\footnote{\tt www.cuter.rl.ac.uk//mastsif.html} implemented in Julia's package {\tt ADNLPmodels.jl} \footnote{\tt https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl}.
+This subset of models can be found online\footnote{{\tt www.cuter.rl.ac.uk/Problems/classification.shtml}} and has classification SUR2-AN-V-0 (unconstrained search space).
+The models here chosen under this classification have IDs respectively given by EXTROSNB, CHNROSNB and GENROSE.
+We also vary the dimensionality of each model and use the same dimensions as in the previous tests.
+For all these models the initial value $\btheta_0 = \btheta_{0, M_D} + (-5, 5, \ldots, (-1)^D 5)$ where the value $\btheta_{0, M_D}$ is a quantity obtained from the model type and its respective dimension inside the library {\tt ADNLPmodels.jl}.

-In Figure \ref{fig:cute} we display the performance of the Riemann CG, gradient CG and Newnton's CG on a subset of models from the CUTE library aforementioned.
-From the 8 target functions presented the RCG method is faster in 5 of them.
-The Newton's CG method is faster in all of them but does to reach global maxima in two cases.
-The x-axis is depicted in log-scale since the convergence on the original scale for some cases are far from each other considering the three methods all together in the same display.